zoxpx/pxdocs/content/concepts/internal-kvdb.md

 #### Mesos (DCOS)

-While deploying the Portworx framework provide the `-b` argument in the extra arguments section.
+While deploying the Portworx framework, provide the `-b` argument in the extra arguments section.

 #### Other schedulers

 For all other schedulers, Portworx requires an external etcd or consul, to bootstrap its internal kvdb.
 Portworx will use this external etcd or consul, to discover its own internal kvdb nodes.
-While installing Portworx provide the `-b` argument to instruct Portworx to setup internal kvdb.
+While installing Portworx, provide the `-b` argument to instruct Portworx to setup internal kvdb.
 Along with `-b`, provide the `-k` argument with a list of external etcd or consul endpoints.

 ## Storage for internal kvdb